Online Master’s in Forensic Science Degree

 Master’s in Forensic Science Program Overview

-The Master’s in Forensic Science degree from Grand Canyon University (GCU) is designed for both professionals looking to advance their careers in forensic science and those aiming to begin working in forensic science, crime scene processing, law enforcement, medicolegal and criminal professions.
+The Master’s in Forensic Science degree from Grand Canyon University is designed for both professionals looking to position themselves to potentially advance their careers in forensic science and those aiming to begin working in forensic science, crime scene processing, law enforcement and medicolegal.

 This fully online master’s in forensic science degree program offers an advanced study in forensic science, focused on building a solid foundation of practical skills and theoretical knowledge.
 The MS in Forensic Science could be the next step you need to move your career toward your goals.